-- A multi-week restoration effort is expected for the hardest-hit areas in western Louisiana, where distribution systems need to be rebuilt and/or due to significant transmission impacts, especially in southwest portions of the State.
-While full restoration in the hardest-hit areas may take several weeks, customers will be restored as repairs are complete and transmission is available. - Restorations for customers in the less hard-hit areas in northern Louisiana are effectively complete. - Debris and flooding continues to hinder access to some locations. - A significant number of customers may not be able to receive power at this time due to damage to customer equipment and/or damage to the customer's structure.
+- Restorations for portions of the hardest-hit areas in western Louisiana, where distribution and transmission systems need to be rebuilt, will be a multi-week effort.
+While full restoration in the hardest-hit areas will take several weeks, customers will be restored as repairs are complete and transmission is available. - A significant number of customers may not be able to receive power at this time due to damage to customer equipment and/or damage to the customer's structure. - Restoration of damaged transmission segments is a key priority, especially transmission segments located around southern portions of the Texas-Louisiana border.
+Restoration of transmission infrastructure will further enable subsequent phases of restoration as distribution infrastructure is restored.

-- Restoration of damaged transmission segments is a key priority, especially transmission segments located around southern portions of the Texas-Louisiana border.
-Restoration of transmission infrastructure will further enable subsequent phases of restoration as distribution infrastructure is restored. - Fluctuation in the outage numbers is expected and normal during large -scale restoration efforts. - Mutual assistance networks have been activated, with more than 29,000 personnel from 29 states, the District of Columbia, and Canada supporting restoration efforts. - Utilities follow an overall plan to restore service to customers.
+- Fluctuation in the outage numbers is expected and normal during large -scale restoration efforts. - Mutual assistance networks have been activated, with more than 29,000 personnel from 29 states, the District of Columbia, and Canada supporting restoration efforts. - Utilities follow an overall plan to restore service to customers.
 After power is restored to essential services and facilities critical to public health and safety, crews focus on repairing lines that will return service to the largest number of customers in the least amount of time.
 Power is restored systematically to neighborhoods, industries, and businesses and then to individual homes and small groups of customers. - As utilities in less-impacted areas complete restorations, they are coordinating release of crews with neighboring utilities to support efforts in the hardest-hit areas.